[Stats Roundup Post]

 Mapping the customer experience (53%) and use of personalized/dynamic content (51%) are deemed the most effective tactics for optimizing marketing automation, (Ascend2 “Optimizing Marketing Automation survey,” June 2018).

 This means that while one business may use automation for sales and lead generation, another may use it for customer services and support.
-Marketing automation isn’t a single solution.
+Automation isn’t a single solution.
 You choose what tactics will work best for your business needs and goals.

 Noteworthy Stat #4: ROI is Achieved Within Months